MateuszMyalski/yetanotherprotocol/README.md

 # YAP - Yet Another Protocol

-__TODO:__
-[O] Answear -> answer spelling
-[O] Code cleanup
-[O] Snippetsd
-[O] Code documentation
-[O] Examples
-[O] Add graphs
-[O] Licence
+[TOC]

 Protocol designed to communicate between two devices (etc. PC -> uC) using COM interface and UART communication without external handshaking connections.
 Algorithm is using only external interrupts on uC without wasting DMA channels.
 Sender can set the packet ID and payload field.
-After creating the packet handler, the program will care for the proper CRC16 CITT and message length field.
+After creating the packet handler, the program will take care for the proper CRC16 CITT generation and message length field.
 This simplicity allow coder to implement easily proper communication between two devices without worrying if the data is passed through without any changes.
-The user API will just return the status of the transmission and will inform if the data came or were sent corrupted.
+The user API will return the status of the transmission and will inform if the data came or were sent corrupted.

-Right now the library for PC is written using WINAPI in ANSI C. This still allow to use simple functions, to send or receive packet form another device.
+Right now the library for PC is written using only WINAPI in ANSI C, I am planing to expand this project to UNIX compatibility.
+Makefiles are included to compile the program by yourself and to make your own changes if necessary.
-For uC implementation HAL library is used to be able port library to mostly all STM microcontrollers.
+For uC implementation HAL library is used to be able to port this library for mostly all STM microcontrollers.

 # Communication graph